Switzerland refines its global democracy aims in a tough context

 Schoolkids ready for Moldova’s democracy – with Swiss help

 Taken together, the two approaches are not meant to catalogue everything Switzerland does in the democracy promotion field, the foreign ministry has stressed.
-Rather, they provide the strategic overview for the work of the various actors involved: mainly, the Swiss Agency for Development and Cooperation, the 26 cantons, and the foreign ministry itself.
+Rather, they provide the strategic overview for the work of the various actors involved: mainly, the Swiss Agency for Development and Cooperation, the foreign ministry itself, parliament and the 26 cantons.

 Constitutional mandate